sav-che/TL-2/Authors/Farquet, Philippe (a.k.a. Alpinus) {std. Farquet}.md

-> [!cite] BHL link: this entry starts at [page 49](https://www.biodiversitylibrary.org/item/103834#page/71/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 49](https://www.biodiversitylibrary.org/page/33259553) of TL-2 Suppl.
 VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Farquet, Philippe (a.k.a.
 Alpinus) (1883-1945), Swiss monk, naturalist and historian, born 5 Sep 1883 in Martigny (Ct.
-Valais), worked in his family's grocery, entered the order of the Grand-Saint-Bernard 1922, served in the Hospice du Grand-Saint-Bernard 1922-1928, then in the house of the Martigny congregation, died 6 Jun 1945 in Martigny. (*Farquet*).
+Valais), worked in his family's grocery, entered the order of the Grand-Saint-Bernard 1922, served in the Hospice du Grand-Saint-Bernard 1922-1928, then in the house of the Martigny congregation, died 6 Jun 1945 in Martigny.
+**Abbreviated name**: *Farquet*

 #### Herbarium and types